betalantz/python-p3-v2-final-project/README.md

 ### ORM Requirements

-- The application must include a database created and modified with Python ORM methods that you write.
+- The application must include a database created and modified with Python ORM methods using an ORM such as SQLAlchemy.

   - The data model must include **at least 2** model classes.
   - The data model must include **at least 1** one-to-many relationships.
-  - Property methods should be defined to add appropriate constraints to each model class.
+  - Add appropriate constraints using the ORM to the columns on your data models.
-  - Each model class should include ORM methods (create, delete, get all, and find by id at minimum).
+  - Each model class should inherit from your ORM library.

 ### CLI Requirements

 - The CLI must display menus with which a user may interact.
 - The CLI should use loops as needed to keep the user in the application until they choose to exit.
-- For **EACH** class in the data model, the CLI must include options: to create an object, delete an object, display all objects, view related objects, and find an object by attribute.
+- The CLI must include options: to create an object, delete an object, display all objects, view related objects, and find an object by attribute using ORM methods.
+These functions may be spread across different models.
+- For **EACH** class in the data model, the CLI must at least read and display objects.
 - The CLI should validate user input and object creations/deletions, providing informative errors to the user.